tygeng/wordladder/wordladder/src/readme.txt

 ===========================================================================
 How to compile and run

-Please finish reading the whole document before runing the program.
+Please finish reading the whole document before running the program.

 This is a command line program.
 It does NOT have a GUI.
 To compile and run the program, follow the steps below: